Astley Hall, Stourport-on-Severn

 Astley Hall is a country house in Astley near Stourport-on-Severn, Worcestershire, England.
 The hall was the home of Prime Minister Stanley Baldwin from 1902 until his death there in 1947.
 It is now a nursing home.

 Description

-Astley Hall is a small, three-storey country house set in 20 acres of parkland, two miles outside Stourport-on-Severn.
+Astley Hall is a three-storey country house set in 20 acres of parkland, two miles outside Stourport-on-Severn.
 The house consists of a main block that is linked to an L-shaped stable wing.
 In addition, the estate features a separate park lodge (Baldwin Lodge), formal garden and kitchen garden.
 The present buildings date from mid-19th century with early 20th century additions.